tsandefer/dsi_capstone_2/README.md

 Will this work similarly for Doc2Vec vectors when the semantic or contextual meanings between two documents are similar?

+## Hypothesis and Assumptions
+### Hypothesis
 The idea behind this project is that the DocVec representations of lyric segments and their corresponding annotations will be inherently more similar if they are good annotations, whereas those of bad annotations will not be similar.
 If this is true, then we can systematically use this metric to infer the DocVec representations of unseen annotations to determine whether they should be "accepted" or not.

-## Assumptions & Hypothesis
+If the assumptions hold true, an appropriately-trained Doc2Vec model will be able to infer vector representations of unseen lyrics and annotations that are more similar for good annotations than for bad annotations.

+<p align="center">
+  <img src="images/d2v_hypot.png" width = 600>
+</p>

 ### Assumptions
-* Distributional Hypothesis: words that frequently occur near each other will have similar semantic meanings
+* Distributional Hypothesis: *"Words that frequently occur near each other will have similar semantic meanings"*

 * "Good" annotations are contextually similar to the lyric they describe.
+They attempt to explain the semantic meaning behind their respective lyrics, acting approximately as a prose translation of the lyrics.

-Compared to the lyrics they describe, annotations are more verbose and use plain language (as opposed to prose) and are more explicitly clear.
+* Compared to the lyrics they describe, annotations are more verbose and use natural language and are more explicitly clear.

 * The vocabulary used by annotations will generally not be the same as the vocabulary used in the annotation itself, except with specific rare/slang words that are the object of discussion.
 When they are similar, this isn't as much about the quality of the annotation -- most annotations can, and do, repeat some of the exact verbage of the lyrics.
 What matters is that the words utilized that aren't identical in literal vocabulary ARE similar in their semantic/contextual meaning.
 AKA, they tend to have "similar neighbors" as each other.

-### Hypothesis
-If the above assumptions hold true, an appropriately-trained Doc2Vec model will be able to infer vector representations of unseen lyrics and annotations that are more similar for good annotations than for bad annotations.

-<p align="center">
-  <img src="images/d2v_hypot.png" width = 600>
-</p>

 ## Methodology
 - Obtain data from API